jamiebrynes7/GitPrint-Chrome-Extension/README.md

 ##To Install

-The chrome extension is not on the Chrome Web Store yet, however, it can easily be side-loaded.
+The chrome extension is now available on the Chrome Web Store yet!
+Find it [here](https://chrome.google.com/webstore/detail/gitprint/igmdhkjenljbkggljeobknjgehilnjmp?hl=en-US&gl=US)!

+It can also easily be side-loaded.
 This extension will soon be made available on the Chrome Web Store.

 1. Clone this repository into a directory of your choice.
 2. Visit chrome://extensions in your browser.